oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Split access token section into structure and request
 * Renamed b64token to token68 for consistency with RFC7235
 * Restored content from old appendix B about application/x-www-form-urlencoded
+* Clarified that clients must not parse access tokens

 -09